Fai/playground/README.md

+# Playground

-# My programming practice from coding challenges as well as assignments from my instructors and mentors.
+My programming practice from coding challenges as well as assignments from my instructors and mentors.
 The coding questions come froms popular coding challenges sites
 - Codecademy Challenges
 - Coding Game